-FWS students are paid at a rate of \$15.50/hour and cannot work in excess of 150 hours per semester.
+FWS students are paid at a rate of \$16.50/hour and cannot work in excess of 20 hours per week.

 Cal Grants: Cal Grants A,B & C are state-funded, need-based, grants given to California college students and do not have to be repaid.
 Students must be California residents, enrolled at least half-time (6 units), have a high school diploma and meet federal aid requirements.
 Cal Grants B & C are the only Cal Grant awards offered at Crafton Hills.
 (Note Cal Grant Reform may apply.)